partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Papa: Momo, were you a good girl today?

 Momo: Papa!
-Momo isn't a LITTLE KID any more!
+I'm not a LITTLE KID any more!

 Papa: Haha, is that right?
 But... today is a special day, isn't it?